bcgov/devops-platform-workshops/101-lab-2026/04_Basic_Objects.md

 We'll use a `configmap` object to apply additional configuration to the pods created by our deployment.

-We'll also create the other objects needed to allow the pod to be accessed from outside OpenShift, a:
+We'll also create the other objects needed to allow the pod communicate, including a:
 - `service`
 - `route`
 - `network policy`